 - Scholarships benefiting recipients—all with promise equal to that of the notable I-House alumni that preceded them, including seven Nobel Prize winners;

 - Dozens of critical seismic and other safety upgrades (over $25 million since 1990) to our 240,000 square-foot historic building serving 1,000+ people daily;

 - Public-access lectures, films, musical and dance performances representing dozens of distinct cultural perspectives from around the world;

 - Endowments that support I-House scholars and their future achievements, programs to garner attention to critical issues of the day and for the future, and critical care for a historic home that makes all our work possible.

 See How to Give to learn different ways to direct your gift to International House.

 The I-House movement is at an inflection point, with its resilience, and even survival, in question.
 Many of the sister I-Houses in the worldwide network are at the point of existential crisis, either drastically curtailing their programs or closing down.
-Our own I-House is temporarily closed, and facing many of the same headwinds and with daunting challenges ahead—including vigilance in keeping the I-House magic alive by preserving and enhancing diversity through financial aid and by retrofitting our beloved and well-used building at the level of modern safety standards.
+Our own I-House, while having come back from temporary closure, is facing many of the same headwinds and daunting challenges ahead—including vigilance in keeping the I-House magic alive by preserving and enhancing diversity through financial aid and by retrofitting our beloved and well-used building at the level of modern safety standards.
 I-House is such a powerful idea, with a 90-year track record of compelling excellence in opening minds and broadening perspectives among the next generation of leaders from throughout the world.
 In these challenging times, the I-House mission is as important as ever.
 Though the world has changed dramatically since 1930, the chronic patterns of distrust, lack of understanding leading to mutual respect, and the attendant societal ills of conflict, violence, racism, and war inspire all of us to preserve and to expand the I-House movement.